Find Affordable College Courses

 31% Racial-Ethnic Minorities*

-During the 2020-2021 academic year, 32 philosophy and religious studies majors earned their bachelor's degree from GWU.
-Of these graduates, 41% were men and 59% were women.
-The typical philosophy and religious studies bachelor's degree program is made up of only 37% women.
-So female students are more repesented at GWU since its program graduates 22% more women than average.
+For the most recent academic year available, 52% of philosophy & religious studies bachelor's degrees went to men and 48% went to women.
+The typical philosophy & religious studies bachelor's degree program is made up of only 35% women.
+So female students are more repesented at GWU since its program graduates 13% more women than average.

 undefined

-About 69% of those who receive a bachelor's degree in philosophy and religious studies at GWU are white.
-This is typical for this degree on the nationwide level.
-Prospective students may be interested in knowing that this school graduates 8% more racial-ethnic minorities in its philosophy and religious studies bachelor's program than the national average.*
+About 59% of those who receive a bachelor's degree in philosophy & religious studies at GWU are white.
+This is below average for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 8% more racial-ethnic minorities in its philosophy & religious studies bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from George Washington University with a bachelor's in philosophy and religious studies.
+The following table and chart show the race/ethnicity for students who recently graduated from George Washington University with a bachelor's in philosophy & religious studies.

 undefined